 Reservations may be made up to (6) six months in advance, prior to date of arrival to secure availability.
-Reservations may be made through the online Happy Camp reservation system only, no telephone reservations.
+Reservations may be made by use of online reservation or in person with a campground attendant and paid for in full at the time the reservation is made.
+There are no telephone reservations.
 To secure a site, the member must provide: a deposit, name, tract and lot number and dates of arrival and departure.
 Deposits and camping fees are non-refundable.